tahaghafuri/tahaghafuri/README.md

 sudo curl -s https://tahaghafuri.ir/ubuntu.sh | sudo bash
 ```-->
 ## Special sale only until December 20th
-IonCube 13/14 decoder with online control panel (with unlimited file decryption) without guidance and support only $200 for 1 month with instant delivery
+IonCube 13/14 decoder with online control panel (with unlimited file decryption) without guidance and support only $200 for 1 month with instant delivery<br>
+To purchase, contact me via email or telegram.
 <!--
 ## Ioncube & SourceGuardian & PHPBolt And Other PHP Encoders Available For Decrypted By US
 For News And Orders Join Our Telegram Channel: [@tahaaminghafuri](https://t.me/tahaaminghafuri/)